AmokSolderer/APC/DOC/PinMame_howto.md

     void EX_Init(byte GameNumber) {
       switch(GameNumber) {
       case 20:                                            // Jungle Lord
+        EX_EjectSolenoid = 2;                             // specify eject coil for improved ball release
         USB_SolTimes[20] = 0;                             // allow permanent on state for magna save relais
         USB_SolTimes[21] = 0;
         PinMameException = EX_JungleLord;                 // use exception rules for Jungle Lord break;
       default:
         PinMameException = EX_DummyProcess;}}

 All other games do not have an exception handler yet, so the exception pointer just points to a dummy process which does nothing.
 The change of the USB_SolTimes is only necessary as we also want to improve the reaction time of the magna save magnets and for this we must be allowed to turn on the magnets permanently.
-But ignore this for now as this is handled later.
+But ignore this for now as well as the EX_EjectSolenoid.

 Jungle Lord uses certain [System 7 specific sound commands](https://github.com/AmokSolderer/APC/blob/master/DOC/PinMame.md#system-7) the APC has to know for the sound to work correctly.
 As System7 just use one sound channel, these exceptions have to be put into the SoundCommandCh1 case of our EX_JungleLord program.

 The first exception is the 0x26 sound command which triggers one of four random spoken phrases.
 In the exception handler this looks like this:

     case SoundCommandCh1:                               // sound commands for channel 1
       if (Command == 38){                               // sound command 0x26 - start game
         char FileName[13] = "0_26_000.snd";             // generate base filename
         FileName[7] = 48 + random(4) + 1;               // change the counter according to random number
         PlaySound(52, (char*) FileName);                // play the corresponding sound file return(1);}                                     // do not try to play this as a normal sound

 The APC expects the corresponding sound files to be named 0_26_00X.snd with the X being one for the first file, two for the second and so on.
 First we generate the base filename "0_26_000.snd" and then we change the 8th character of this string to a random number between 1 and 4.
 After that we play the sound file and return a value of 1 to the main program.